|Values are valid only on day of printing.|

-A comparison of plasma and urine galactose and blood galactose-1-phosphate (Gal-1-P) levels may be useful in distinguishing between the 3 forms of galactosemia.
+A comparison of plasma and urine galactose and blood galactose-1-phosphate (Gal-1-P) levels may be useful in distinguishing among the 3 forms of galactosemia.

 For more information regarding diagnostic strategy, refer to Galactosemia: Current Testing Strategy and Aids for Test Selection, Mayo Medical Laboratories Communique 2005 May;30(5).

 See Galactosemia Testing Algorithm in Special Instructions for additional information.

 Additional testing is required to investigate the cause of abnormal results.

 In patients with galactosemia, elevated galactose in plasma or urine may suggest ineffective dietary restriction or compliance; however, the concentration of galactose-1-phosphate in erythrocytes (GAL1P / Galactose-1-Phosphate [Gal-1-P], Erythrocytes) is the most sensitive index of dietary control.
 Increased concentrations of galactose may also be suggestive of severe hepatitis, biliary atresia of the newborn, and, in rare cases, galactose intolerance.

 If galactosemia is suspected, additional testing to identify the specific enzymatic defect is required.
 See Galactosemia Testing Algorithm in Special Instructions for follow-up of abnormal newborn screening results, comprehensive diagnostic testing, and carrier testing.
 See GALT / Galactose-1-Phosphate Uridyltransferase (GALT), Blood for GALT testing and GALK / Galactokinase, Blood for GALK testing.
 Uridine diphosphate galactose-4-epimerase (GALE) enzyme testing is currently not available on a clinical basis.
 Results should be correlated with clinical presentation and confirmed by specific enzyme or molecular analysis.